Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/text-replacements.md

 | `send-email-offer` | I'd love to do that; unfortunately it's company policy that we can't just leave open offers floating out there.
 We are looking at dozens of houses every day.
 Therefore, I am required to send you the written offer and review it TOGETHER to make sure that I can answer all of your questions and make sure you are 100% comfortable with everything. |

 ## Seller Follow-Up Responses

+For less motivated sellers, a collection of common text replacement keyboard shortcuts for periodic follow up.

 | Shortcut   | Replacement Text                                                                                               |
 | ---------- | -------------------------------------------------------------------------------------------------------------- |